Systolic geometry

 A geodesic on a football illustrating the proof of Gromov's filling area conjecture in the hyperelliptic case (see explanation below).

 In mathematics, systolic geometry is the study of systolic invariants of manifolds and polyhedra, as initially conceived by Charles Loewner and developed by Mikhail Gromov, Michael Freedman, Peter Sarnak, Mikhail Katz, Larry Guth, and others, in its arithmetical, ergodic, and topological manifestations.
-See also Introduction to systolic geometry.